Search

 Give & Receive: QCDs and Life Income Gifts

-A QCD life income gift is a one-time gift of up to $50,000 for those who are 70-1/2 years old or older and would like the option of taking a distribution from their IRA and spreading the taxable income out over their lifetime rather than recognizing it in a lump sum all in one year.
+A QCD life income gift is a one-time gift of up to $53,000—indexed for inflation—for those who are 70-1/2 years old or older and would like the option of taking a distribution from their IRA and spreading the taxable income out over their lifetime rather than recognizing it in a lump sum all in one year.

 Description